ThoughtWorksInc/DesignPattern.scala/README.md

 Type class, the polymorphic type system in Haskell, is not natively available in Java and most of other object-oriented languages.

 Some Scala libraries mimic type classes via implicit parameters.
-This approach is able to represent higher kinded type class like `Monad`, multi-parameter type classes like `MonadError`, and dependent type classes like operations on heterogenous lists.
+This approach is able to represent higher kinded type classes like `Monad`, multi-parameter type classes like `MonadError`, and dependent type classes like operations on heterogenous lists.

 However, the implicit parameter approach has some weaknesses in comparison to Haskell's type class.